markwilson/git-releases/README.md

 * Create option for pre/post-install scripts, e.g. make && make install
 * Add an option to create a "current" symlink to most recent tag
 * Update .releases file creation to skip clone if no tag/branch provided
-* Update script to work from users CWD, not the script root